 Both furnished and unfurnished accommodation is available in Poland, although unfurnished options are more common.
 Standard appliances such as a stove, refrigerator and dishwasher are often supplied, but air conditioning is rare in Polish apartments.

 Finding accommodation in Poland

-Expats looking for an apartment or a house in Poland can find property listings online or in daily Polish newspapers.
-However, for expats unable to speak Polish, this may prove tricky and they may want to acquire the services of a real-estate agent.
+Expats looking for an apartment or a house in Poland can find property listings online or published in daily Polish newspapers.
+That said, for expats unable to speak Polish, this may prove tricky, and they may want to acquire the services of a real estate agent.
 Once a lease is secured, agents usually require a fee equivalent to at least a month’s rent for their services.

-When choosing an area to live in Poland, expats should consider its proximity to their place of work and their children’s school, as well as access to public transport.
-The further away from the city centre, the cheaper the accommodation, but the less access these areas have to services such as public transport, schools and hospitals.
+When choosing an area in Poland to live in, expats should consider its proximity to their place of work and their children’s school, as well as access to public transport.
+The further away from the city centre, the cheaper the accommodation, but these areas typically have limited access to key services such as hospitals, schools and public transport.
 Rentals closest to public transport, such as Warsaw’s metro line, often cost more.

 Renting property in Poland